tpd1001/cka-resources/README.md

 # static pods will have the node name appended to the name
 kubectl get po -A -o wide

-# check the statis podpath in the kublet config
+# check the static pod path in the kublet config
 sudo grep staticPodPath $(ps -wwwaux | \
  sed -n '/kubelet /s/.*--config=\(.*\) --.*/\1/p' | \
  awk '/^\//{print $1}')